 Middle School students: A unique group of learners

 We believe that each young person should become actively aware of the larger world.
-Students learn to be good stewards of the earth and its resources.
+Our Middle School students learn to be good stewards of the earth and its resources.
 They will respect and value the diverse ways people look, speak, think, and act.
 They will develop the interpersonal and social skills necessary to learn, work and play with others harmoniously and confidently.
 They will learn to recognize, articulate and make responsible, ethical decisions concerning their own health and wellness.
 They will assume responsibility for their own actions and look out for others.
-Through leadership opportunities, global education and community service our students understand local, national and global civic responsibilities and demonstrate active citizenship through participation in endeavours that serve and benefit those larger communities.
+Through leadership opportunities, global education and community service, our students understand local, national and global civic responsibilities and demonstrate active citizenship through participation in endeavours that serve and benefit those larger communities.

 Our educators value interdisciplinary studies and make decisions that reflect the needs, interests and special abilities of the students.
 Our team oriented approach to teaching and learning creates exciting experiences for all students.
 Our educators have the professional commitment and passion to make a positive difference in the life of every young adolescent they teach.